 An alarming rise in anti-Asian violence

-Before diving in, I want to address the alarming rise in anti-Asian violence across the United States.
-As we continue to live with uncertainty and fear as the COVID-19 global pandemic rages on, tension, financial stress, and exhaustion are at an all-time high.
+I also want to address the alarming rise in anti-Asian violence across the United States.
+As the COVID-19 global pandemic rages on, tension, financial stress, and exhaustion are at an all-time high.

-Combine this pandemic fatigue with a tumultous 2020 election season, a rise in hostility, and divisive language, and the result is that many in the United States are blaming Asian Americans.
+Combine this pandemic fatigue with a tumultuous 2020 election season, a rise in hostility, and divisive language, and the result is that many in the United States are blaming Asian Americans.

-It is essential that we speak out against racsim, bigotry, and hatred.
+It is essential that we speak out against racism, bigotry, and hatred.

-Heart Mountain is a National Historic Landmark and includes a fantastic Interpretive Center filled with interactive exhibits, engaging artificats, and incredible photographs about the more than 14,000 people who were incarcerated there.
+Heart Mountain is a National Historic Landmark and includes a fantastic Interpretive Center.
+The center is filled with interactive exhibits, engaging artifacts, and incredible photographs of the more than 14,000 people who were incarcerated there.

 Why I Chose to Visit Heart Mountain